galaxyproject/training-material/topics/digital-humanities/tutorials/grobid/tutorial.md

 {% snippet faqs/galaxy/account_create.md %}

-Alternatively, you can log in using a single sign-on of your choice, for example, from [IAM4NFDI](https://iam.services.base4nfdi.de/faq_ENG/) on [Galaxy Europe](https://usegalaxy.eu/).
+Alternatively, you can access Galaxy using a single sign-on of your choice, for example, from [IAM4NFDI](https://iam.services.base4nfdi.de/faq_ENG/) on [Galaxy Europe](https://usegalaxy.eu/).
+The interface could look like this:

  ![Screenshot of Galaxy Europe register window with the IAM4NFDI login button highlighted](../../images/iam4nfdi.png)